 Nefiracetam is especially helpful for those suffering from apathy, loss of motivation and memory loss.
 Studies show it helps stop and reverse the symptoms associated with apathy.

 Nefiracetam is also particularly useful to students and executives who want to boost cognition, learning and especially long-term memory.
-Neurohackers experience using Nefiracetam shows it helps boost study scores, work flow, learning and memory.
+Neurohackers who use Nefiracetam say it helps boost study scores, work flow, learning and memory.

 You can safely boost daily intake of Nefiracetam to 1,200 mg if needed.
 All daily dosing of Nefiracetam should be in divided doses if above 200 mg per day.
 One dose in the morning and another early afternoon.